-In tango I was more just depressed and despairing about it, in proper tango style.
-Doing any physical activity head first, by thinking through the steps and ordering your body to do them, is bloody awkward.
+Bloody awkward.
+My first few years of partner dancing I danced both roles right from the start.
+How you begin a life, or a new skill, is key.
+The beginning sets the tone.
+It provides the foundation for all that follows.
+I never thought I was a lead or a follow.
+I was a dancer.
+I was both.
+That gave me an excellent view of the difference between leading and following.
+Learning to dance with a partner is fucking hard, and it's harder for leads to get started with than it is for follows.
+Not because leading is harder, because the early stages of leading and following are different.
+Leads have to think, plan, and initiate; follows have to relax, pay attention, and respond.
+Learning any physical activity head first, thinking through the steps and ordering your body to do them, is bloody awkward.
 There's wisdom in the phrase it's easy once you know how.
 Once my body gets the feel of a dance move, I can relax and just do it.
-But I have to go thru the bloody awkward stage to get to the feel.
+But I have to go through the bloody awkward stage to get to the feel.
 This is rough in class, rougher at dances.
 Beginning follows can make progress by dancing with skilled leads.
 But skilled follows can do little for unskilled leads.
-I was miserable as a beginner at dances.
+I could have followed, but I didn't wanna dance with guys, I wanted to dance with pretty girls (of all ages).
+Plus the good leads didn't wanna dance with me.
+I'm the same way: I only want to dance with the best.
+I'm not a mensch scrambling to keep all the girls happy.
+I'd rather go home.
+Anyway, I was a miserable beginner at dances.
 I would often leave without having had a single dance.
-I went through it when I started dancing, then had to go through it all over again with tango.
+I went through it when I started dancing, then went through it all over again with tango.
 As a beginning dancer I was often on the verge of hot tears of frustration and rejection.
+In tango I was more just depressed and despairing about it, in proper tango style.

 Making Waltz etcetera.
-There were dances that featured swing, but none featured waltz, so I had to create one.
-I included my favorite dance partner and a dance acquaintance in planning and owning my dance; that was a mistake.
-I would've been better off alone.
-But I didn't have a clue in 1998.
+Plenty of dances featured swing, but none featured waltz.
+So I created one.
+I included my wife and a guy I didn't know who was also interested in waltz in planning and owning my dance based on the ridiculous notion that shared ownership was somehow virtuous; ha.
+I was pretty stupid about that kind of thing back then.
 At first we didn't have a name, it was just a place to go waltz.
-But then we discovered that dancing just waltzes got tedious; we wanted variety.
+But then we discovered that dancing just waltzes got tedious.
+We wanted variety.
 Let's mix in some other dances.
 Based on that I came up with a name: Waltz etcetera.

 I was just learning about websites in those days, and I made us one in 1999, the first site to occupy this domain.
-Our earliest occurrence on the Wayback Machine is from December 2000; it shows my second or third attempt at a logo, with this text:
+Our earliest occurrence on the Wayback Machine is from December 2000; it shows my second or third attempt at a logo:

 A weekly dance focusing on Waltz and other traveling dances.